leroykayanda/AWS/README.md

 **How to set it up**

- 1. Create a python lambda function
+ - Create a python lambda function
- 2. Add the environment variables : sns_topic and subject. sns_topic is the ARN of the sns topic to send notifications to. subject is the subject of the message with your billing details
+ - Initialize the environment variables
- 3. Schedule the lambda function to run periodically using CloudWatch events
+ - Schedule the lambda function to run periodically using CloudWatch events

+**Environment Variables**

+ - currency : name of your local currency e.g kshs
+ - dollar_exchange_rate  : the function converts from dollars to your local currency
+ - sns_topic : arn of your sns topic
+ - subject : subject of the message that is sent